tbaumann/Cinephage/docs/INDEXERS.md

 # Indexers

 Cinephage uses a YAML-based indexer engine with Cardigann-compatible definitions.
-Currently, four public indexers (BitSearch, EZTV, Knaben, YTS) and one private tracker (OldToons.World) are fully supported, with more being added.
+Currently, four public indexers (BitSearch, EZTV, Knaben, YTS) and two private trackers (OldToons.World, SceneTime) are fully supported, with more being added.
 For indexers not yet built in, use Torznab or Newznab integration with [Prowlarr](https://prowlarr.com/) or [Jackett](https://github.com/Jackett/Jackett).

 > **Note**: The indexer system was recently overhauled to a unified YAML-only architecture.
 Many previously supported native indexers are being converted to YAML definitions.